To-The-Moon-CodeX/the-earth/README.md

 The Page Open On http://localhost:3000

-# Naming Conventions

-Case types:

-- kebab-case
-- camelCase
-- PascalCase
-- snake_case

-# Pages

-- PascalCase

-# Components

-- Component name should be PascalCase
-- Component property names should be camelCase
-  - Use 'on' prefix for event handlers.
-Example 'onClick' (corresponding function should be called 'handleClick')

-# Functions

-- camelCase
-- functions that are event handlers should use the 'handle' prefix.
-Example: 'handleClick' (for handling the onClick event)

 # Branch names

 Branches should be lower case only.
 Dash for space (kebab-case).
 Prefixed by type / short descriptive name.